Pulmonary embolism: Diagnosis

 To diagnose a pulmonary embolism, a review of clinical criteria to determine the need for testing is recommended.
 In those who have low risk, age less than 50, heart rate less than 100 beats per minute, oxygen level more than 94% on room air, and no leg swelling, coughing up of blood, surgery or trauma in the last four weeks, previous blood clots, or estrogen use, further testing is not typically needed.

-In situations with more high risk individuals, further testing is needed.
-A CT pulmonary angiogram (CTPA) is the preferred method for diagnosis of a pulmonary embolism due to its easy administration and accuracy.
-Although a CTPA is preferred, there are also other tests that can be done.
+In situations with more high-risk individuals, further testing is needed.
+A CT pulmonary angiogram (CTPA) is the preferred method for the diagnosis of a pulmonary embolism due to its easy administration and accuracy.
+Although a CTPA is preferred, other tests can be done.
 For example, a proximal lower limb compression ultrasound (CUS) can be used.
-This is a test which is primarily used as a confirmatory test, meaning it confirms a previous analysis showing the presence or suspected presence of a pulmonary embolism.
+This is a test that is primarily used as a confirmatory test, meaning it confirms a previous analysis showing the presence or suspected presence of a pulmonary embolism.
 According to a cross-sectional study, CUS tests have a sensitivity of 41% and specificity of 96%.

 If there are concerns this is followed by testing to determine a likelihood of being able to confirm a diagnosis by imaging, followed by imaging if other tests have shown that there is a likelihood of a PE diagnosis.

 The diagnosis of PE is based primarily on validated clinical criteria combined with selective testing because the typical clinical presentation (shortness of breath, chest pain) cannot be definitively differentiated from other causes of chest pain and shortness of breath.
-The decision to perform medical imaging is based on clinical reasoning, that is, the medical history, symptoms, and findings on physical examination, followed by an assessment of clinical probability.
+The decision to perform medical imaging is based on clinical reasoning, that is the medical history, symptoms, and findings on physical examination, followed by an assessment of clinical probability.